Heavenly Almond Badam Milk

 Saffron – Beware of fake or adulterated saffron.
 Since Saffron commands a high price in the market, adulteration is pretty common.
 You will need 12 strands for two cups.

 Rose Water – This is optional.
-However, this masks the raw smell of milk very well.

 How to prepare Badam Milk

 We will start by soaking the almonds in water overnight.
 The almond skins should peel off quite easily the next morning.
 Remove all the skins from the almonds.

 In a blender, add almost all of the soaked almonds along with ¼ cup of milk.
 Blend until it makes a smooth paste.
 This is the almond base that will be used in our milk.
 Leave some almonds for garnishing.